AdamVig/GoCoApi/README.md

 2. Send parameters in the `POST` body, not a `GET` query string.
 This method of security through obscurity prevents sensitive user data from showing up in logs, where URLs containing query parameters often show up.

 # Endpoints
+Endpoints are defined in individual files in the `routes` directory.
+All of the files in the directory are automatically bootstrapped as endpoints when the app starts, except for filenames that start with an underscore, which are disabled.
+This is a convenient way to take an endpoint offline temporarily while working on it.

+To add a new endpoint, duplicate `routes/_route-template.js` to `routes/your-route-name.js` (notice the removal of the underscore, otherwise the endpoint will remain disabled).

 ## Types of Endpoint
 - scrape user-specific data from webpage, cache in user database, return data (ex: chapel credits, meal points)
 - scrape non-user-specific data from webpage, cache in global cache, return data (ex: chapel events, athletics)